Proposal Routing & Definitions

 Your investigative team and all supervisors must all sign off on your proposal; the Office of Research must approve it.

-A help guide is in development for the Proposal Routing Form.
+Download and follow the embedded help guide to complete the Proposal Routing Form.

 Proposal Routing Process